kvikk-js/kvikk/docs/3-project-structure.md

 The following files are what we call top-level files:

  - `package.json` - **Required** - Node.js configuration file holding project dependencies and scripts
- - `kvikk.config.js` - Optional - Configuration file for Kvikk.js
+ - `hubro.config.js` - Optional - Configuration file for Hubro
  - `.env` - Optional - Environment variables
  - `.env.local` - Optional - Local environment variables
  - `.env.production` - Optional - Production environment variables
  - `.env.development` - Optional - Development environment variables
  - `tsconfig.json` - Optional - Configuration file for TypeScript

 The root of the application can contain other files than these top-level files.
-Kvikk.js only care about the files listed here.
+Hubro only care about the files listed here.

 ### Top-level Folders